Real Time Proportional Throughput Maximization: How much advance notice should you give your scheduler?: The limitations of advance-notice

 In this schedule, the only job that the algorithm has done is $J_1$ which has value $p_1$.
-Meanwhile an optimal algorithm $\textsc{Opt}$ can schedule all jobs since none of them overlap except for $J_1$, and since $J_1$ has arbitrarily large slack, we can always fit it somewhere else (possibly at the beginning if the algorithm waits until the very end to schedule it).
+Meanwhile an optimal algorithm $\textsc{Opt}$ can schedule all jobs since none of them overlap except for $J_1$, and since $J_1$ has arbitrarily large slack, we can always fit it somewhere else.

 So the value of $\textsc{Alg} = p_1 = 1$ and $\textsc{Opt} = p_1 + p_2 + p_3 + \sum_i p_i = 1 + \frac{1 - \gamma}{t} + (1 - 2\gamma) = \frac{2t + 1 - 2\gamma - \gamma\cdot t }{t}= \frac{2t + 1}{t} - \frac{2\cdot\gamma + \gamma\cdot t}{t}$.